Terpz710/TokensAPI/README.md

 This plugin also supports multi-language support, The only downside is that I used Google translate so some messages may appear out of placed/unright.
 Sorry if Google butchered your language!
 Help is always wanted so if you want to contribute please open a pull request thank you!

-This plugin is still under development so the plugin may seem unfinished! 🔨🧱🔧🚧🪛
+ScoreHud is supported scroll down to the `Addon` section to download!

-Easy to use API for developers! ❤️
+**Easy to use API for developers! ❤️**

 **TokensAPI** had a huge code rewrite on January 24, 2025